Clayfield Copse and Blackhouse Woods

-Clayfield Copse is a local nature reserve on the northern edge of the suburb of Caversham in Reading, UK.
+Clayfield Copse and Blackhouse Woods is a local nature reserve on the northern edge of the suburb of Caversham in Reading, England.
+The nature reserve is under the management of the Reading Borough Council.

 The site is 8.65 hectare in size and is a natural open space consisting of fields, wild flower meadow and native woodlands adjoining the Oxfordshire countryside.
 Some of the woodland is being actively managed as hazel coppice, and traditional dead hedging defines some of the ancient woodland areas.

 The site is the only outcrop of London Clay north of the River Thames in Reading and makes up the southern tip of the Chiltern Hills.
-The nature reserve is under the management of the Reading Borough Council.

 The site also features a sculpture trail.